AdriKat2022/CSC4101-Collection/README.md

 As a web application, this project should include a login system so users can have their own book of cards.
 A HearthstoneCardbook should be owned by a user, but several users can own a same card.
 We just suppose it exists in as much copies it needs to satisfy everyone.
 Then, they will be able to share a part of their book to create decks for the public, so everyone, included unregistered users, can view them.

+## Current Advancement

+Front office is fully active.
+- Login system is up and any existing member can log in to access their account.
+From there, members can create hearthstone cardbooks, decks and cards for their account.
+- Anonymous users can still look at public decks from other users and look at theirs associated cards.
+They can't create decks or any other type of entity.

 ## Collections used in the project

 The collection that I will display in this project, will be **HEARTHSTONE CARDS**.